What Is Gold Spread? How to Calculate Gold Spread & Find the Lowest Spread

 Factors Affecting Gold Spread

-Several factors influence gold spreads in Forex.
+Several factors influence the spread in gold.
 Understanding these helps traders minimize costs:

 • Market Liquidity – Higher liquidity (e.g., London/New York overlap) narrows spreads.